-From June’s Issue
+From March’s Issue

 Military is a monthly history publication written by the men and women who were there; in essence an oral account in print in the words of those who served.
 Unlike most military history chronicles, Military encourages the subscribers to become involved in what is published.
 Most of the articles are first-hand experiences of the subscribers during World War II, Korea, Viet-Nam, the Cold War and Gulf War; all U.S. military services.